H3AR7B3A7/DesignPatterns/README.md

 ## Prototype Pattern
 We use the prototype pattern when the type of objects to create is determined by a prototypical instance, which is cloned to produce new objects.
-This pattern is used to:
+We use this pattern to:
 - Avoid subclasses of an object creator in the client application, like the factory method pattern does.
 - Avoid the inherent cost of creating a new object in the standard way (e.g., using the 'new' keyword) when it is prohibitively expensive for a given application.